 About the Research Hub

-The All of Us Research Hub matches a unique research community with a diverse participant community to advance precision medicine.
-The Research Hub provides an interactive Data Browser, where anyone can learn about the type and quantity of data collected by the program.
-This allows researchers, participants, and anyone interested to take a deeper dive into aggregate data, including survey responses, physical measurements, and electronic health record information.
+The All of Us Research Hub matches a broad research community with a diverse set of research participants.
+Its goal is to advance precision medicine research and fuel new insights into human health.
+The Research Hub houses one of the largest, most diverse, and most broadly accessible datasets ever assembled.
+It also provides an interactive Data Browser where anyone can learn about the type and quantity of data that All of Us collects.
+Users can explore aggregate data including genomic variants, survey responses, physical measurements, electronic health record information, and wearables data.

-Registered researchers can access deeper data and a variety of research tools through the Workbench.
-The diverse data may help facilitate new research studies and may lead to insights, treatments, and prevention strategies that are unique to individuals.
-Learn more about the overall program at allofus.nih.gov.
+Registered users can use the Researcher Workbench to dive deeper into the data; conduct rapid, hypothesis-driven research; and build new methods for the future, using a variety of tools.
+The diverse data may help facilitate new studies that could help lead to new insights, treatments, and strategies for disease prevention that are tailored to individuals.
+Learn more about All of Us at AllofUs.nih.gov.

 How It Works

-Participants share their data with the All of Us Research Program through multiple sources.
-This data is sent to the secure cloud environment, managed by the Data and Research Center.
+Participants share their data with the program.
+All of Us collects data through multiple sources.
+These data are sent to a secure cloud environment, managed by the program’s Data and Research Center.

-Participant data is received and funneled through a curation pipeline within a secure repository that connects to the Research Hub tools.
+The program funnels participant data through a curation process within a secure data repository.
+The repository connects to the Research Hub tools.

-Researchers register and apply for access to the Researcher Workbench to analyze data.
+Researchers register for access to the Researcher Workbench to analyze data.

-Publications and research findings related to the All of Us Research Program will be shared on the Research Hub website.
+View publications and research findings related to the All of Us Research Program on the Publications page.